davidgasquez/handbook/Large Language Models.md

 - Use comments to guide the model to do what you want.
 - Divide the problem into smaller problems (functions, classes, ...) and solve them one by one.
+- English is becoming the hottest new programming language.
+[Use it](https://addyo.substack.com/p/the-70-problem-hard-truths-about).

 ## Tools